-A mental state examination or MSE is an essential tool for any clinician working within the mental health space.
-An MSE is used to assess and observe a client's mental state either as part of an initial assessment for the working diagnosis or in a more concise form throughout the treatment process.
+A mental state examination or MSE is used to assess and observe a client’s mental state either as part of an initial assessment for the working diagnosis or in a more concise form throughout the treatment process.

 Here are the ten integral aspects of the MSE and some details I always include to ensure I get a comprehensive assessment completed.

 The first thing to consider when conducting an MSE is the client's appearance which can be a beneficial indicator of their mental status.
-Some things to remember you make notes on regarding the client's appearance are;
+Some things to remember when you make notes on the client's appearance include:

-Clothing type: some things to think about are if the client is dressed appropriately for the setting and occasion, are they clean?
+Clothing type: You should be thinking about whether the client is dressed appropriately for the setting and occasion: Are they clean?
 Do they reflect the affect of the client (i.e., are they wearing all black or are they brightly colored)?

 Hygiene and self-care: Note the cleanliness of the client.
 This can be in terms of visual or other sensory cues.

-Physical Health: while referrals often come through a GP, it is essential to gather a good understanding of the client's physical health.
-Be sure to ask if they are currently experiencing physical pain, biological symptomology such as appetite, libido, or change in energy levels.
+Physical health: While referrals often come through a GP, it is essential to gather a good understanding of the client's physical health.
+Be sure to ask if they are currently experiencing physical pain, biological symptomatology such as appetite, libido, or change in energy levels.

-Like appearance, behavior can provide any clinician with some further objective insight into the current mental state they are experiencing.
-One important thing to note when commenting on behavior (and the MSE as a whole) is that the MSE is not to incorporate language that could stigmatize or patronize the client.
-Some things to remember within the behavioral section of the MSE:
+Like appearance, behavior can provide clinicians with further objective insight into the current mental state the client is experiencing.
+One important thing to note when commenting on behavior (and the MSE as a whole) is that the MSE should not incorporate language that could stigmatize or patronize the client.
+Some things to remember within the behavioral section of the MSE include:

 Eye contact: Does the client make eye contact?
 If so, do they maintain it?